 The use of personal electronic devices by students in-class is purely at the discretion of the instructor.
-Typically, use of laptop or notebook computers inclass is discouraged, but may be utilized for taking notes or reviewing course materials if necessary.
-However, if laptop use becomes a distraction for other students in the class, or is used for activities that are not class-related (i.e. browsing the Internet, emailing, playing audio/video files, etc.), the instructor may ask a student to stop using the laptop and put it away.
-The use of cell phones, PDAs, music players, headphones or any other personal entertainment devices will not be allowed in-class.
+The use of music players, earphones, cell phones, PDAs, or any other personal entertainment devices will not be allowed in-class at any time.
+Typically, laptop or notebook computers may be utilized only for taking notes or reviewing course materials if necessary.
+However, if laptop use becomes a distraction for other students in the class, or is used for activities that are not class-related (i.e. Internet browsing, playing games, watching videos, emailing, chatting, etc.), the instructor will ask the student to stop using the laptop and put it away, and make a deduction to the student's course participation grade - 20% deduction for first instances; additional 40% deduction and loss of laptop use for the remainder of the semester for any repeat instances.

 Audio or video recording of class lectures is strictly prohibited without the prior expressed consent of the instructor.